 Your application will be assessed by independent assessors in both the UK and Canada.

-Innovate UK's assessors will score all your answers apart from questions 1, 2 and 3.
+Innovate UK's assessors will score all your answers apart from questions 1 and 2.
 You will receive feedback from them for each scored question.
+Find out more about how our assessors assess.

 You must answer all questions.
-Your answer to each question can be up to 400 words long apart from question 2.
+Your answer to each question can be up to 400 words long.
 Do not include any website addresses (URLs) in your answers.

 Question 1.
 Applicant location (not scored)